 Is any one among you sick?
 He should summon the presbysters [priests] of the Church, and they should pray over him and anoint him with oil in the name of the Lord, and the prayer of faith will save the sick person, and the Lord will raise him up.

 If he has committed any sins, he will be forgiven.

 The sacrament of anointing of the sick is a gift from the Lord by the power of the Holy Spirit.

 It is a liturgical and communal celebration appropriate not only for physical but also for mental and spiritual sickness.
 It is meant to lead the sick person to healing of the soul, and also of the body if such is God’s will.

 If the person is conscious of grave sin, the sacrament of anointing should be preceded by the sacrament of reconciliation.

 When a Loved One is Sick

-There is a Book of the Sick at the poldum in the narthex as you enter the Church.
-Each weekend please write the names of the sick family members and friends for whom you would like us to pray at Mass.
-During the Prayers of the Faithful (Petitions), we will pray for all the people whose names are written in the Book of the Sick.
+There is a Book of the Sick at the podium in the narthex as you enter the Church.
+Please write the names of the ill family members and friends for whom you would like us to pray.
+During the prayers of the faithful (petitions) at Mass, we will pray for all the people whose names are written in the Book of the Sick.
 These intentions will also be remembered at daily morning Masses.